Skip to main content

 • Don't show the inside of a closet unless it is the most stunning closet you've ever seen

-• Keep pets, kids, yourself and the flash (reflected in mirrors) out of the photos
+• Keep pets, kids, yourself and the flash (reflected in mirrors) out of the photos as this will result in the photo being rejected by the MLS

 Did this answer your question?